-Alerts Addressed - Open Alerts that are remediated.
+Alerts Addressed - Remediated Open Alerts.

 Auto-Discovery - The ability for Liongard, after an Inspector runs, to see the potential for other Inspectors, and set them up.
 Most Inspectors will not be auto-activated by Liongard.
 You can find auto-discovered systems under Discovered Systems.

 Change Detections- Change Detections capture critical changes in Liongard.
 These Change Detections can be seen in the timeline of a Liongard Inspector as well as in an Environment's Single Environment Dashboard.
 Change Detections are based on Metrics.

-Discovered Systems - Auto-Discovered Inspectors.
+Discovered Systems - Auto-discovered Inspectors.

 Environment - An Environment is one company in Liongard.

 Friendly Name - A unique name representing individual Inspector launchpoints.
-By clicking an Inspector's Friendly Name, users can access the data that that Inspector has gathered.
+By clicking an Inspector's Friendly Name, users can access the data that Inspector has gathered.

 Integrations - Integrations connect other vendor applications to Liongard in order to share data between the platforms.
 Liongard offers many Integrations to PSAs, documentation tools, reporting tools, and more.